apache/mxnet/docs/system/program_model.md

 ### Choose your Own Flavours

 As we have compare the flavours of deep learning programs.
-The goal of this article is to list these choices and compare their trade-offs.
+The goal of this article is to list these choices and compare their trade-off.
 There may not be a universal solution for all.
 But you can always choose your flavour, or combine the flavours you like to create more interesting and intelligent deep learning libraries.

 Contribution to this Note
 -------------------------
 This note is part of our effort to [open-source system design notes](index.md) for deep learning libraries.
-You are more welcomed to contribute to this Note, by submitting a pull request.
+You are more than welcome to contribute to this Note, by submitting a pull request.